-Since 1979, the Laboratory's Energy Management Group has been working to reduce energy use and costs by identifying and implementing cost-effective, energy-efficient projects; monitoring energy use and utility bills; and assisting in obtaining the least expensive energy sources possible.
-The group is responsible for developing, implementing, and coordinating BNL's Energy Management Plan and assisting DOE in meeting the energy and sustainability goals in Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance; DOE Order 436.1, Environmental Protection Program; and the Secretary's Transformational Energy Action Management (TEAM) initiatives.
+Since 1979, the Laboratory's Energy Management Group has been working to reduce energy use and costs by identifying and implementing cost-effective, energy-efficient projects; monitoring energy use and utility bills; and obtaining the least expensive energy sources possible.
+The group is responsible for developing, implementing, and coordinating BNL's Energy Management Plan and assisting DOE in meeting the energy and sustainability goals in Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance; DOE Order 436.1, Departmental Sustainability; and the Secretary's Transformational Energy Action Management (TEAM) initiatives.

 The Laboratory has more than 4 million square feet of building space, and many BNL scientific experiments use particle beams generated and accelerated by electricity.
-In 2011, the Laboratory used approximately 271 million kilowatt hours (kWh) of electricity.
-Overall facilities energy usage for FY 2011 was approximately 4 percent less compared to FY 2003, saving BNL over \$1 million.
-The increase in energy intensity compared to 2010 was due in part to weather, as well as increased activity on site associated with several major construction projects.
+In 2012, the Laboratory used approximately 278 million kilowatt hours (kWh) of electricity.
+BNL's energy use in 2012 was 30 percent less than in FY 1985 and 4 percent less than in